Skip to main content

 • Agreed-upon salary, payment method, and frequency, along with any other benefits.

-• A probationary period, which cannot exceed three months.
+• A probationary period, which cannot exceed three months and may not be repeated with the same employer.

 Definite Contracts

-• These have an agreed-upon duration, and renewal often requires mutual agreement.
+• These have an agreed-upon duration, and renewal generally requires mutual agreement.

 Indefinite Contracts

-• Lack a specific expiration date and can’t be terminated without adequate cause.
+• Lack a specific expiration date and cannot be terminated lawfully without a valid reason and proper procedure.

 • Termination requires written notice by either party.